bigeasy/amalgamate/diary.md

+## Fri Oct 30 04:45:41 CDT 2020

+It is really tempting to say that Amalgamate will always have compound keys and a key that is not compound is a key of one element.
+This would be a penalty for locket which only ever has a `Buffer` as a key, and then the penalty would be incurred especially if the database was only ever read but would simplify things otherwise by using ascension and then using its partial comparison for the inner where records would always be stored as arrays.
+Searches would always be wrapped in an array, etc.

+In fact, it makes sense to do something like this partially for now since we have to always twiddle the results coming out of primary to use them to do our designation.
+We can just wrap the key in the search or get.

 ## Sat Sep 26 20:40:19 CDT 2020

 New shutdown problems.
 Same as before, but now with a new level of indirection.